GerHobbelt/cef-wiki/ContributingWithGit.md

 * Rebase your changes on the upstream CEF (or JCEF) branch (see "Rebasing on Upstream Changes").
 * Squash your changes into a single commit (see "Squashing Commits").
 * Find or create an appropriate issue in the [CEF issue tracker](https://bitbucket.org/chromiumembedded/cef/issues?status=new&status=open) (or [JCEF issue tracker](https://bitbucket.org/chromiumembedded/java-cef/issues?status=new&status=open) if the change targets that project).
-Make sure the issue number if referenced in your commit description.
+Make sure the issue number is referenced in your commit description.
 * Follow the style of existing CEF (or JCEF) source files.
 In general CEF uses the [Chromium coding style](http://www.chromium.org/developers/coding-style).
 * Include new or modified unit tests as appropriate to the functionality.
 * Remove unnecessary or unrelated changes.